GloveDotCom/box-view-box-content/README.md

     python app.py

-## Services Exposed
+## Exposed Endpoints
     /
-    Site Map - A list of all exposed services
+    Site Map - A list of all exposed endpoints

     /hello
     A simple route displaying your base folder items